Robert has 3 hits, 2 RBIs to lead White Sox past A's 3-2 - WHIZ News

-CHICAGO (AP) — Luis Robert had three hits and two RBIs, Eloy Jiménez drove in a run with a double and the Chicago White Sox beat the Oakland Athletics 3-2 on Wednesday night.
+CHICAGO (AP) — Luis Robert had three hits and two RBIs, and the Chicago White Sox beat the Oakland Athletics 3-2 on Wednesday night.

+Eloy Jiménez had a run-scoring double for AL Central-leading Chicago, which earned its third consecutive victory.

+Seth Brown homered for Oakland, which lost its fourth straight.
+Paul Blackburn (0-1) allowed three runs in 5 1/3 innings.

-Seth Brown hit a solo shot for the Athletics, who lost their fourth straight and learned before the game that ace Chris Bassitt has a broken bone in his cheek and needs surgery to repair it.
-The right-hander sustained no eye damage after being struck on the side of the head by a line drive on Tuesday and appears to have a clear path to recovery.
+The A’s learned before the game that pitcher Chris Bassitt has a broken bone in his cheek and needs surgery.
+The right-hander sustained no eye damage after being struck on the side of the head by a line drive Tuesday.

 Bassitt was taken to the hospital after getting hit by a ball off Brian Goodwin’s bat in the second inning of Tuesday’s 9-0 White Sox win.
 The 32-year-old has shown no signs of a concussion and a scan of his brain was normal, following an ordeal that left him crumpled and bleeding on the mound.